SIakovlev/CarND_Term1_P4/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-There are different ways to improve this project.
-The first one is based on Hidden Markov Model for
+There are different ways to improve this project:

+* Hidden Markov Model (HMM) approach for region of interest positioning.
+I started to think about it but due to time limitation decided to implement it a bit later.
+HMM approach uses the notion of states and transition probabilities between states.
+The idea is to treat the convolutions of image layers with window as the probability densities and different image layers as discrete states.
+Then the most probable path, corresponding to the line can be found using Viterbi algorithm.
+Also, based on probability densities we pick the points for fitting, this gives us better outlier rejection.